-The new Jeep Grand Cherokee L is coming to Australia this year so to find out what we can expect, we’ve had an early drive in the US.
+The new seven-seat Jeep Grand Cherokee L is coming to Australia this year so to find out what we can expect, we’ve had an early drive in the US.

 Jeep has hit some major milestones of late.
 Only last year it celebrated its 80th birthday, while this year marks 30 years of one of its most iconic models, the Grand Cherokee SUV.

 This latest model has grown, too, by almost 100mm in length compared with the previous generation.
 The extended-wheelbase model is this L, with three rows of seats that’s another 290mm longer than the new standard-length car.
-The Grand Cherokee L will launch in Australia during the first half of 2022, ahead of the Grand Cherokee.

-The Grand Cherokee look is now very different, too, with the shallowest version of the famous Jeep seven-slot grille we’ve seen, flanked by slim LED headlights that are underlined by a discreet chrome strip and with LED daytime running lights sitting as eyebrows above.
+The Grand Cherokee look is now very different, with the shallowest version of the famous Jeep seven-slot grille we’ve seen, flanked by slim LED headlights that are underlined by a discreet chrome strip and with LED daytime running lights sitting as eyebrows above.
 Subtle chrome elements continue with a strip that runs neatly around the door frames then loops down across the boot and back up along the other side.

 It’s a smart evolution of the Jeep look, with the boxy profile recognisably Grand Cherokee, especially with the name of the car still spelt out on the lower door panels with a US flag alongside.